Job Description

 Requirements

-To be successful, you will need a strong background in physics or a related field, along with experience leading technical teams in complex operational or engineering environments.
-We’re looking for someone who can lead people effectively, solve complex system problems, and work across teams in a highly technical, fast-moving business.
+To be successful in this role, you’ll bring a strong background in physics or a related technical field, combined with experience leading teams in complex operational, engineering, or systems environments.
+We’re looking for someone who can balance technical depth with clear people leadership, helping teams solve difficult system-level problems while operating in a fast-moving, highly technical business.

-- Bachelor’s or Master’s degree in Physics or a related field, with experience managing physicists, scientists, or system engineers
+- Bachelor’s or Master’s degree in Physics or a related field, with experience managing physicists, scientists, system engineers, or other technical teams.

-- 5+ years of hands-on technical leadership and people management experience, including managing multiple projects, priorities, and deliverables
+- 5+ years of hands-on technical leadership and people management experience, ideally including ownership of multiple projects, priorities, and deliverables.

-- Ability to identify and communicate design flaws in production systems, using sound technical judgement to improve reliability
+- Ability to identify design flaws in production systems and communicate practical improvements to increase reliability and performance.

 Benefits